 Immune effector cell-associated neurotoxicity syndrome (ICANS)

-At the time the article was created Frank Gaillard had the following disclosures:
+At the time the case was submitted for publication Frank Gaillard had the following disclosures:

 - Biogen Australia Pty Ltd, Investigator-Initiated Research Grant for CAD software in multiple sclerosis: finished Oct 2021 (past)